MrNinja008/SkyblockScoreTags/README.md

 # SkyblockScore Tags
 This is a Skyblock [Scorehud](https://poggit.pmmp.io/p/ScoreHud) addon for Skyblock Plugin Made by [andresbytes](https://poggit.pmmp.io/p/SkyBlock)
 # NOTE
-This scorehud addon only work for latest Scorehud verison (6.0.0+) made by Ifera
+This scorehudScoreTags only work for latest Scorehud verison (6.0.0+) made by Ifera
 ### Placeholders
 | Tags | Description |
 |:--:|:--:|